HP319193/prisme.ai/docs/docs/en/contributing/technical/runtime/specifications.md

 ## Supervision

-Just like the other backend microservices, this one provides different administration routes:
+Just like the other backend micro services, this one provides different administration routes:

 - /metrics : Prometheus
 - /sys/logging : dynamically change log details